TommyXR/UDC_dummy/README.md

 API layer for TradingView.

 !
-Make sure you have cloned the charting library in the `tradingview` folder before building the docker image !
+Make sure you have cloned the charting library (and changed the datafeed URL) in the `tradingview` folder before building the docker image !